Michael Ho "2012 Surf Champion"

 They say surfing runs in your blood, which is obviously true when you consider the Ho family’s lineage.
 Edmund “Chico” Ho, an original Waikiki beach boy, had three girls and two boys – Michael and Derek – but didn’t exactly realize at the time that he’d created a lasting Hawaiian legacy.

-“Uncle Mike” began surfing at age three and just a few years later began competing at local amateur events before winning the U.S. Boys National Title and making the finals of the World Amateur Championships.
-But Ho wasn’t solely a hotdogging competitor.
-By age 10 he was surfing Haleiwa on the North Shore and continued improving his big-wave game as well, eventually moving to the North Shore at age 17.
+“Uncle Mike” Ho began surfing at age 3 and just a few years later began competing at local amateur events before winning the U.S. National Title and making the finals of the World Amateur Championships.
+But Ho wasn’t solely a hotdogging competitor, by 10 he was surfing Haleiwa on the North Shore and continued improving his big-wave game as well, eventually moving to the North Shore at age 17.